Fredotez/Compilers/ReadMe.txt

 The Parser:

 the objective is to write a Recursive Decent Predictive Parser fro the Platypus 2.0 language and implement it into the existing Lexical Analyzer.

-Finally, you end up with a rudimentary PLATYPUS interpreter
+Finally, you end up with a rudimentary PLATYPUS interpreter!